nklant/ChangeTemplateVariablesCase/README.md

 Directory of the html

-/If none is given then the current dir is used/
+/If none is given then the current dir is used/ <br />
+/The app traverses all sub-directories/

 Output: